yhs666/mc-docs.zh-cn/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

         }

         /**
-         * This method parses the skip token from a json formatted string.
+         * This method parses the skip token from a JSON-formatted string.
          *
          * @param jsonData
-         *            The JSON Formatted String.
+         *            The JSON-formatted string
-         * @return The skipToken.
+         * @return The skipToken
          * @throws Exception
          */
         public static String fetchNextSkiptoken(JSONObject jsonObject) throws Exception {